The water should fill about half to three-quarters of each bucket.

 If your journey will take more than two hours, trim off the bottom 2 inches of the flowers’ stems before placing them in the water-filled buckets, so they can drink during transport.

-Can you take fresh flowers on a plane?
+How do you transport flowers on a plane?

 1 Answer.
 The TSA does allow fresh cut flowers through security checkpoints, as noted in their My TSA app: You can bring fresh flowers through the checkpoint, but not in a container filled with water.
-The final decision rests with TSA on whether to allow any items on the plane.
+We suggest wrapping the stems in damp paper towels and plastic wrap or foil to keep them hydrated while you travel.

 Should I put fresh flowers in the fridge?